This section explains how the Message Bus EIP can be implemented using the ESB profile of WSO2 EI. The following topics are covered:

 Figure 1: Message Bus EIP

-The architecture of WSO2 ESB is discussed in Architecture in the WSO2 ESB documentation.
+The architecture of the ESB profile is discussed in Introducing the Enterprise Integrator in the WSO2 EI documentation.
 It illustrates how application logic is layered, and how each component of the application logic is separated as a mediator, allowing message processing to be executed in a decoupled manner.
-The mediation process is explained in the Mediating Messages section of the WSO2 ESB documentation.
+The mediation process is explained in the Mediating Messages section of the WSO2 EI documentation.

 A sample ESB profile configuration is illustrated below:

 <definitions xmlns="http://ws.apache.org/ns/synapse"> <!-- filtering of messages with XPath and regex matches --> <filter source="get-property('To')" regex=".*/StockQuote.*"> <send> <endpoint> <address uri="http://localhost:9000/services/SimpleStockQuoteService"/> </endpoint> </send> <drop/> </filter> <send/> </definitions>